 You’ll learn more about the third issue in the section of this post titled “Accelerating crop domestication.”
 For now, suffice to say that genome editing can give crops characteristics that make them easier to farm.

 Like us, crops are susceptible to infections and parasites.
 These can cause devastating crop diseases that ruin yields.
 Genome editing can protect crops from these diseases.

 For example, insects often eat crops and lower yields.
-Researchers have been making transgenic crops that are resistant to insect pests for many years.
+Researchers have been making transgenic crops that are resistant to insect for many years.
 To do so, they generally give the crops a bacterial gene encoding production of a pesticide protein.
 Insects who eat these crops are killed by the pesticide.
 Such transgenic crops are widely grown in the US already.
 Genome editing may make it easier to create similar transgenic crops.

 Fungi can also devastate crops.
-Indeed, one of the worst crop diseases currently plaguing the agricultural world is Fusarium of banana.
+Indeed, one of the worst crop diseases plaguing the agricultural world is Fusarium of banana.
 It is caused by a fungus known as TR4.
-This fungus infects bananas and, because most bananas grown at industrial scales are sterile, it’s very difficult to breed TR4 resistance into them.
+This fungus infects bananas and, because most bananas grown at industrial scales are sterile, it’s difficult to breed TR4 resistance into them.
 This is potentially devastating because TR4 has already spread to many banana-producing regions.

 Thankfully, researchers are already looking for ways to use genome editing to protect the banana from TR4.
 Some of the things they hope to do include: